 There are no shortages of problems with this job and the quality of work performed by 7C was for the most part, sorely lacking.
 CAVEAT EMPTOR!

-Preferred solution: 7 Construction has not responded to requests to repair the leaking shower pan they installed.
-We have hired another GC to complete the repairs and need 7 Construction to reimburse us for the shower pan repair costs..
+This person wrote the review because of "construction defects" of 7 construction bathroom remodeling from 7 Construction and attached photo s.
+Reviewer claimed that he or she lost $20000 and wants 7 Construction to "7 construction has not responded to requests to repair the leaking shower pan they installed. we have hired another gc to complete the repairs and need 7 construction to reimburse us for the shower pan repair costs".

 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.